Jensen 50 and 51 Background Info.

 A working condensate exhaust stack and larger base board complete the original 51...all 75 pounds worth!
 I know of only ONE website on the internet where you can see photos of a factory built Jensen 51: The Steam Gallery For additional technical detail not covered here, this site is well worth the visit.

 The Model 51 pictured to the right, "was" featured on the Jensen website for many years, though it was a placeholder only.
 The Model 51 pictured below was from a 1993 advertising brochure.

-A steamer interested in acquiring either a 50 or 51 must scour eBay and/or let it be known on the steam "grapevine" that they are seriously looking for one.
+A steamer interested in acquiring either an early 50 or any 51 must scour eBay and/or let it be known on the steam "grapevine" that they are seriously looking for one.
 Few collectors are willing to part with one of these jewels, but occasionally circumstances change and another steward takes over the reign of ownership.

 My original Jensen 50 used as the basis for this project appears to be a transition piece between Type 4 and Type 5 noted in this document, having some of the former and some of the later's features.
 This is not uncommon for Jensen as Tom Sr. would frequently experiment and the results of those efforts brought about the next variation in a long progression.